-(8) Accounts Receivable and Uncollectible Accounts
+(8) Accounts Receivable and Provision for Credit Loss

-Accounts receivable consists of trade accounts for the provision of water to customers.
-Allowances for uncollectible accounts are maintained for estimated probable losses resulting from the Company's inability to collect receivables from customers.
+Accounts receivable consists of trade accounts for the provision of water, sewer, and gas to customers and availability fees.
+A provision for credit loss is maintained for estimated probable losses resulting from the Company's inability to collect receivables from customers.
 Accounts that are outstanding longer than the payment terms are past due.
-A number of factors are considered in determining the allowance for uncollectible accounts, including the length of time receivables are past due, previous loss history, current economic and societal conditions, and reasonable and supportable forecasts that effect the collectibility of receivables from customers.
+A number of factors are considered in determining the provision for credit loss, including the length of time receivables are past due, previous loss history, current economic and societal conditions, and reasonable and supportable forecasts that effect the collectability of receivables from customers.